 ‘Buy-here, pay-here’ financing

 In this car-buying process, the dealership determines whether you’re eligible for a loan and, if so, how much.
 If you choose a car from the dealership and finalize the loan, payments are typically made directly to the dealership.
-The lender may place a device on your car that helps it locate or disable your car if you miss a payment.
+The lender may place a device on your car that helps it locate or disable your car if you miss a monthly payment.

 Buy-here, pay-here financing is often geared toward those with subprime credit.
 If your credit needs work and you’re struggling to get approved for a car loan, a buy-here, pay-here dealership could provide you an option.